temporalio/temporal-learning/docs/tutorials/python/subscriptions/index.md

 ## Build the web server

-The web server is used handle requests.
+The web server is used to handle requests.
 This tutorial uses the Flask as the entry point for initiating Workflow Execution and communicating with the `subscribe`, `get-details`, and `unsubscribe` routes.

 ### Global Client